Emergency Treework Operations

 - although not a prerequisite.
 It is advisable that you have had some first aid training due to the dangerous nature of the job

-Our 3-day emergency treework operations course allows plenty of time to look at the root plate, set up the winch system and make the cuts.
+Our three-day emergency treework operations course (CS50) allows plenty of time to look at the root plate, set up the winch system and make the cuts.
 Rushing is not recommended when working in emergencies, so take your time.
-You will have plenty of time to practice and get ready for the assessment process on the 4th day.
+You will have plenty of time to practice and get ready for the assessment process on the fourth day.

-On this emergency treework course you will be learning about:
+On this emergency treework (CS50) course you will be learning about:

 - the risks of working on emergency trees, get it wrong and you may not make it!